 Physician Continuing Education

-Integrity Continuing Education designates this enduring activity for a maximum of 0.50 AMA PRA Category 1 Credit(s)™.
+Integrity Continuing Education, Inc. designates this enduring activity for a maximum of 0.50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The following faculty/planners reported the financial relationships or relationships to products or devices they or their spouse/life partner have with commercial interests related to the content of these CME activities:
+The following faculty/planners reported the financial relationships or relationships to products or devices they have with ineligible companies related to the content of these CME activities:

 Jay B. Wish

 Consulting Fees: AstraZeneca, Akebia, Otsuka, Vifor Pharma, Rockwell Medicine